HERE'S WHAT HAPPENED

 I don't care how well you prepare, your material will not be at its strongest unless you have a third party professional give you notes.
 Perform your monologues in acting class before you perform them in an audition.

-I've been a slacker on this rule because I didn't schedule a reminder in my phone.
+I was a slacker on this rule because I didn't schedule a reminder in my phone.
+You always have your phone with you.
+Plus, you can set an alarm to remind you.

 We need to schedule monologue rehearsals at least once a month so we don't forget our lines.
 Please don't assume you'll remember them.